-In 2018, the Belgian consolidated general government gross debt amounted to 100.0% of gross domestic product.
+In 2021, the Belgian consolidated general government gross debt amounted to 108.2% of gross domestic product.
 To achieve the sustainable development goal by 2030, this figure must decrease.
-The projections from the Comité d’étude sur le vieillissemen (available in April 2019) indicate that this objective will not be reached.
+The projections from the Comité d’étude sur le vieillissement (available in November 2021) indicate that this objective will not be reached.
 The Belgian consolidated general government gross debt is therefore developing unfavourably.

 Public debt - Belgium - trend assessment

 National Bank of Belgium; Eurostat (2022), General government gross debt [sdg_17_40], https://ec.europa.eu/eurostat (consulted on 30/05/2022); Comité d´étude sur le vieillissement (2021), Rapport annuel 2021.

 percentage of gross domestic product

 National Bank of Belgium; Eurostat (2022), General government gross debt [sdg_17_40], https://ec.europa.eu/eurostat (consulted on 30/05/2022).

 Definition: public debt is the total consolidated gross debt of general government in per cent of the gross domestic product (GDP).
 Data for Belgium are collected by the National Accounts Institute.
 To enable a comparison with the other EU Member States, the data are provided by Eurostat.

 Goal: there is no goal for public debt by 2030.
 However, this indicator must decrease to a sustainable level and converge to a level defined by the European Union (60%).